Child Custody Law Firm

 - Alternative dispute resolution through mediation and collaborative law approaches in Connecticut and New York

 Child custody matters involve many different issues, including the highly charged emotions that frequently arise in these cases.
-It is imperative to have an attorney who understands how to navigate this complex field in order to get the right results for her clients.
+It is imperative to have a trusted child custody law firm on your side should the need arise.
+At The Law Offices of Heidi E. Opinsky, our child custody and family law attorneys are well versed in navigating this complex field in order to get the right results for our clients.

 Contact Heidi E. Opinsky and her team of legal professionals today at 203-653-3542 to schedule a confidential consultation.